joennlae/halutmatmul/README.md

 ## Hardware OpenROAD flow results from CI

-All NanGate45 results are not optimized!
+All NanGate45 results are NOT OPTIMIZED!
 The results are only for reference and to show the flow works.

 | All Designs    |  NanGate45      |
 | -------------  |  -------------  |